Ron Taylor, President

 Our primary focus, nevertheless, is educational.
 The Society seeks out, conserves, interprets, and publishes information about Patterson's past--a past that was a part of the cultures of the Housatonic-and-Hudson-Rivers region, our nation, and the world..

-A Historical Society goal is to make all of our collections digitally accessible either on this website or through other websites--currently we have parts of our collections on Hudson River Valley Heritage and Wikitree.
+A Historical Society goal is to make all of our collections digitally accessible either on this website or through other websites--currently we have parts of our collections on New York Heritage and Wikitree and MyHeritage.
 Another goal is to contextualize the historic fragments.
-These contexts, whether geographical on an interactive map, generational in a regional genealogy web, or chronological in topical stories, we hope will help provide accurate insights into the past as well as an understanding of the historical process.
+These contexts, whether geographical on an interactive map, generational in a regional genealogy web site or chronological in topical stories, we hope will help provide accurate insights into the past as well as an understanding of the historical process.

 In 2007 the Society published Vignettes of Patterson's Past which provides an overview of portions of the Town's history.
 A more detailed narrative is being researched for the locale of Birch Hill, Haviland Hollow, and vicinity.
 View The Hollows.